Combine effect of site dilution and long-range interaction on magnetic and transport properties in the half-filled Hubbard model: Antiferromagnetic Metal: Role of Second-Nearest-Neighbor Hopping ( )

 As $t'$ increases even more, the magnetic ground state undergoes another significant change.
 The G-type AF phase that occurs for lower $t'$ values is completely suppressed for $t' = 0.8$.
 Instead, a C-type AF phase appears below $x = 0.25$, as shown in the inset of Fig.~\ref{fig03}(b).
-Remarkably, the C-type AF state manifests metallicity for $0.03 \leq x <0.25$.
-On the other hand, similar to the undiluted situation, the resulting C-type AF phase maintains its insulating properties at low temperatures for very small dilution regimes ($x \lesssim 0.03$).
+Remarkably, the C-type AF state manifests metallicity for $0.03 < x <0.25$.
+On the other hand, similar to the undiluted situation, the resulting C-type AF phase maintains its insulating properties at low temperatures for very small dilution regimes ($x < 0.03$).
 Therefore, the metal-insulator transition occurs below $x \sim 0.03$.
-In brief, the system stabilizes into a G-type AF metallic ground state for moderate values of $t' \sim 0.4$ and intermediate and small dilution regimes ($0.03 \le x < 0.55$), whereas a C-type AF metallic ground state arises for higher $t' \sim 0.8$ in the small dilution ($0.03 \le x < 0.25$) limit.
+In brief, the system stabilizes into a G-type AF metallic ground state for moderate values of $t' \sim 0.4$ and intermediate and small dilution regimes ($0.03 < x < 0.55$), whereas a C-type AF metallic ground state arises for higher $t' \sim 0.8$ in the small dilution ($0.03 < x < 0.25$) limit.

 Now we comprehensively explore the $t'$-$T$ phase diagrams for three different $x$ values in order to elaborate on the variation of transition temperatures of the resulting magnetic states.
-We begin with a relatively larger $x$ (= 0.6, slightly smaller than the typical percolation limit $x_p = 0.69$), where the system transitions from a G-type AF insulating phase to a G-type AF metallic phase to PM metallic phase [see Fig.~\ref{fig04}(a)] with an enhancement of $t'$.
-The G-type AF state persists at low temperatures up to $t'$ = 0.25, and in this $t'$ range, $T_N$ decreases with $t'$.
-Beyond that, the G-type AF metallic state gets stabilized for a narrow $t'$ window.
-The system maintains the PM metallic state even at low temperatures for $t' \ge 0.4$ region.
+We begin with a relatively larger $x$ ($= 0.6$, slightly smaller than the typical percolation limit $x_p = 0.69$), where the system transitions from a G-type AF insulating phase to a G-type AF metallic phase to PM metallic phase [see Fig.~\ref{fig04}(a)] with an enhancement of $t'$.
+The G-type AF insulating state persists at low temperatures up to $t' \approx 0.25$, and in this $t'$ range, $T_N$ decreases with $t'$.
+Beyond that, the G-type AF metallic state becomes stable within a narrow $t'$ window.
+The system maintains the PM-M state even at low temperatures for $t' \ge 0.4$ region.
 This was expected as the large second-nearest neighbor hopping is likely to disrupt long-range magnetic ordering through competing interactions.
-In comparison to $x = 0.6$, the $T_N$ of the G-type phase is somewhat enhanced for $x = 0.4$; however, the qualitative characteristics of the $t'$-$T$ phase diagram remain unaltered [see the inset of Fig.~\ref{fig04}(a)].
+In comparison to $x = 0.6$, the $T_N$ of the G-type AF phase is somewhat enhanced for $x = 0.4$; however, the qualitative characteristics of the $t'$-$T$ phase diagram remain unaltered [see the inset of Fig.~\ref{fig04}(a)].